BenGorUser/UserBundle/docs/extending_custom_views.md

 directory does in BenGorUser library; inside use cases has two templates: the first one *extends the base layout and includes the child content template*, and the second one *contains the content of the view*.

-Remember that the template names are not configurable, but it provides two ways to override the templates of a bundle.
-* Define a new template of the same name in the `app/Resources/BenGorUserBundle` directory maintaining the folder structure.
-* Create a new bundle that is defined as a child of BenGorUserBundle

 It is highly recommended that you override the `Resources/views/layout.html.twig` template so that the pages provided by the BenGorUserBundle have a similar look and feel to the rest of your application.
 It is very common to extends your application base layout as follows: